-Completing the full course provides your child with a year's high school credit in American History, English (literature and composition), and Bible.
-The History credit involves reading the lessons and the original documents and speeches (and answering the questions in the optional Quiz & Exam Pack if desired).
-The English credit involves completing the weekly writing assignments and one research paper; and reading the assigned literature, poems, and short stories in American Voices.
+Completing the full course provides your child with one year of high school credit in three subjects: American History, English, and Bible.
+The History credit involves reading the lessons and the original documents and speeches, and answering the questions in the optional Student Review Pack if desired.
+The English credit involves completing several writing assignments, including one research paper; and reading the assigned literature, poems, and short stories in American Voices.
 The Bible credit involves reading the Bible lessons, completing the Bible assignments at the end of many lessons, and reading the hymns and other religious literature assigned.

 Author Ray Notgrass discusses using Notgrass History for high school

 An assignment checklist and other supplemental downloads are available.
 Click the button for details.

 In addition to the assigned readings from American Voices, the curriculum also assigns the following twelve works of literature.
 Specific page numbers are not assigned, so you do not have to use particular editions.
 We offer them for sale as a set or individually for your convenience.

 - Units 2-3: The Scarlet Letter (Nathaniel Hawthorne)

 - Units 6-7: Narrative of the Life of David Crockett (David Crockett)

 - Unit 8: Narrative of the Life of Frederick Douglass (Frederick Douglass)

 - Units 9-11: Uncle Tom's Cabin (Harriet Beecher Stowe)

 - Unit 15: Humorous Stories and Sketches (Mark Twain)